Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

    (when available) or the current selected camera.
 Plane
    The convergence plane represents the screen as it is perceived by the audience.
-   Visualizing it in the 3D Viewport allows you to layout your scene based on your depth script outside the camera view.
+   Visualizing it in the 3D View allows you to layout your scene based on your depth script outside the camera view.
 Volume
    The intersection of the stereo cameras frustums helps planning the show